Automattic/jetpack/readme.txt

 "Your blog doesn't support client caching (no 304 response to If-modified-since)."
 "Your feed doesn't support caching (no 304 response to If-modified-since)"

 Supercache doesn't support 304 header checks.
-This is a check your browser does to ask the server if an updated version of the current page is available.
+This is caching done by your browser, not your server.
+It is a check your browser does to ask the server if an updated version of the current page is available.
 If not, it doesn't download the old version again.
 The page is still cached by your server, just not by the browsers of your visitors.
 WordPress doesn't support 304 caching either so you're not losing out.
 Try the Cacheability Engine at http://www.ircache.net/cgi-bin/cacheability.py or http://redbot.org/ for further analysis.